tecladocode/web-dev-bootcamp/curriculum/section05/lectures/07_step_5_creating_the_page_structure/README.md

   - A central content area with a form and previous entries
   - A footer

 The entire page is laid out as a column, and the central content area is a column too, with the form at the top and entries stacked one on top of another.

-Since these are closely related (the form creates new entries), they're OK to be siblings.
+I would say that the main content of the page contains the form _and_ the entries.

-However, to differentiate them as two distinct sections of the main content, the form and the articles will each be enclosed in a `section` tag.
+To differentiate them as two distinct sections of the main content, the form and the articles will each be enclosed in a `section` tag.

 So this is more or less what I'm envisioning the structure of the page will look like: